-Neighbors who live along the borders of the southern section of the property (and within earshot) need to be consulted since they’ll be most directly affected by any change in use.
+Neighbors who live along the borders of the southern section of the property (and within earshot) need to be notified since they’ll be most directly affected by any change in use.

-Whatever is ultimately created at the southern section of this property will have a cost – both initially and on an ongoing basis.
-The city will need to estimate these costs and identify the source of funding.
+Cost The off leash dog area created at the southern section of this property will have a cost – both initially and on an ongoing basis.
+The city estimates these costs and identified the source of funding.

 How long will it take for the long-term plan to go into effect?
-If the long-term plan involves activities/amenities other than keeping this section of the property under currently allowable uses (only leashed dogs on the trail, and no dogs on the open space and preserve areas outside of the trail), various permits and approvals will be needed.
-Depending on the plan, it could take two to three years.
+Since the long-term plan involves activities/amenities other than keeping this section of the property under currently allowable uses (only leashed dogs on the trail, and no dogs on the open space and preserve areas outside of the trail), various permits and approvals will be needed, which could take two to three years to process.

 Why can’t the city change the use sooner?
 Whenever the city (or a private property owner) is considering a new land use, the proposed change needs to be evaluated for potential environmental impacts and to make sure the new use is compatible with the surrounding neighborhood.
 Ultimately, the city’s Planning Commission will decide whether the new use meets city standards, and staff will then make a recommendation to the City Council.
 This process is not quick, but it’s important because changes in land use affect not just the land in question but surrounding property and the overall balance of land uses throughout the city.